 Michele lives in South Staffordshire and is married with four grown up children.
 She experienced a pregnancy loss herself in 1989.
 It is because of her own personal experience of baby loss that she is so passionate about supporting and promoting the RMB organisation’s services so as to ensure that all families in the UK experiencing a baby loss have access to this much needed remembrance photography service.

-She has over 22 years of experience working and supporting pregnant women and their families as a Maternity HCA, student midwife and Doula as well as supporting parents experiencing a pregnancy or baby loss in her capacity as a Bereavement Doula.
+She has extensive experience of working and supporting pregnant women and their families since 1993 as a Maternity Health Care Assistant, student Midwife and Doula as well as supporting parents experiencing a pregnancy or baby loss in her capacity as a Bereavement Doula.

-Michele has been a photographer for the last 4 years and is passionate about birth and newborn photography.
+Michele has been a photographer since 2011 and is passionate about birth and newborn photography.
 Over the last several years she has undertaken training in studio lighting and natural lighting as well as training with many well known award winning newborn photographers such as Sandy Puc, Robin Long, Tracy Willis, Maddy Rogers, Shellie Wall and Elli Cassidy.

 Ruth is a mother of three boys, Rory, Ben and Finlay.
 She has been steadily growing her knowledge of photography and business over the last few years.